Department of Labor Logo United States Department of Labor

 Projected employment of drywall installers, ceiling tile installers, and tapers varies by occupation (see table).

 Demand for drywall and ceiling tile installers, especially for work on construction of new buildings, is expected to continue.
 Home-remodeling projects also are expected to be a source of job growth.
-The continued use of new tools that allow workers to do more in less time will limit employment growth of tapers.
+The continued use of new tools that allow workers to do more in less time will limit demand for tapers.

 Percent Numeric